Skip to content

 Common Dog-Proof Litter Box Methods (And Their Limits)

 Pet owners often try quick fixes when dogs begin accessing the litter box.
-While some approaches may help temporarily, many fail to address the root issue: physical access at floor level.
+While some approaches may help temporarily, many fail to address the root issue: physical access at floor-level.

 Understanding the limitations of common solutions helps clarify why certain strategies work more reliably than others.